matomo-org/developer-documentation/docs/master/Piwik/DataTable/Map.md

 ### `getColumn()` <a name="getColumn"></a>

-Returns the array containing all rows values in all data tables for the requested column
+Returns the array containing all row values in all data tables for the requested column.

 #### Signature